alavrik/piqi-ocaml/doc/piqi-ocaml.md

 -   `--ext` same as `--multi-format`

--   `--normalize true|false` -- convert "CamelCase"-style identifiers from the
+-   `--normalize-names true|false` -- convert "CamelCase"-style identifiers from
-    original type spec into "camel-case" OCaml names (names will be capitalized when appropriate).
-When the argument is `false`, the original identifiers will be lowercased without performing any additional transformations, e.g.
-    "CamelCase" turns into "camelCase".
+    the original type spec into "camel_case" OCaml names (names will be capitalized when appropriate).
+When the argument is `false`, the original identifiers will be lowercased without performing any additional transformations, e.g. "CamelCase" turns into "camelCase".
 The default value is `true`.

 -   `--runtime <module>` name of the Protobuf serialization runtime module (default = Piqirun)